 Step 3: Integrate for scalability

-There’s no need to reinvent the wheel when there’s a chance to integrate with a proven piece of technology.
-When building an insurance app, you may consider the following integrations:
+During insurance mobile application development, there’s no need to reinvent the wheel when there’s a chance to integrate with a proven piece of technology.
+When building an insurance app, you and your app developers must consider the following integrations:

 - DocuSign for enabling digital signing